nilabha1512/OpenLifeScience_India-OLS-Cohort-VI/README.md

 __Who am I working with?__

-Right now, I am working alone with help of my mentor, Anne Treasure.
-In the future, I will be open to joining forces with like-minded and passionate individuals who are crazy enough to believe that they can change the world.
+Right now, I am working alone with help of my mentor, Mrs. Anne Treasure.
+In the future, I will be open to joining forces with like-minded and passionate individuals who are crazy enough to believe that they can change the world!

-__What am I doing?__
+__Why am I doing, What I am doing?__

 Past.
 Present.
 Future.
-I am trying to understand the Past, to define the Present.
-I am defining the Present to help realize what the Future could be.
-To understand the Past, I am working through the existing literature on research practices, open science initiatives, and existing government policies for the same.
-For the Present, I am talking with my professors and connections in both academia and the industry to understand why there remains a sense of mistrust between these two axes.
-Finally, for the Future, I am trying to visualize on paper which nature of this future would suit my fellow undergraduates and future generations.
+I am trying to understand the *Past* to define the *Present*.
+I am defining the *Present* to realize what the *Future* could be.
+To understand the *Past*, I am working through the existing literature on research practices, open science initiatives, and existing government policies.
+For the *Present*, I am intergrating with my professors and connections in both academia and industry to understand why there remains a sense of mistrust between these two axes.
+Finally, for the *Future*, I am will visualize on paper which nature of this future would suit my fellow undergraduates and future generations.

 __Who am I doing this for?__

+This is for my Peers.
+Colleagues.
+Professors.
+Industry Professionals.
-For my peers, colleagues, professors and industry professionals, and future Nilabhas who want to know if the uncharted can be charted.
+And for future *Nilabhas* who want to know if the uncharted can be charted.

 For myself, I never want to feel helpless and uncertain about my future.
-My education and exposure to different avenues of life require me to be a responsible student and global citizen and attempt to realize the landscape of research in my home country.
+My education and exposure to different avenues of life require me to be a responsible student & global citizen and attempt to realize the landscape of research in my home country.

 This is my vision.
-My dream is for a better world.
-Right now, I do not know how to make it, happen, but I will make sure I give my best.
-Your opinions and strategies to make it happen, are more than welcome.
+My dream for a better world.
+Right now, I do not know how to make it happen, but of course, I will ensure to I give it my best.

+Your opinions and strategies to make it happen are more than welcome.
 P.S.
 I will make it a point to be more active here.
-If you wish to get updates, do share your email as a comment. : )
+If you wish to get updates, do share your email as a comment!